Hausdorff dimension of union of lines that cover a curve: The results

 Recall that a function is said to have the \emph{Luzin N property} if it maps sets of Lebesgue measure zero to sets of Lebegue measure zero.

-\begin{cor} Let $f$ be a non-linear differentiable real valued function on an interval $I$ such that $f'$ has the Luzin N property.
-Then the union of any set of lines which covers the graph of $f$ has Hausdorff dimension $2$. \end{cor}
+\begin{cor} Let $F$ be a non-linear differentiable real-valued Lipschitz function on $I=[0,1]$ such that $F'$ has the Luzin N property.
+Then the union of any set of lines which covers the graph of $F$ has Hausdorff dimension $2$. \end{cor}

-\begin{proof} By Theorem~\ref{TC2}, it is enough to check that for any full Lebesgue measure set $A \subset I$, the set $f'(A)$ has Hausdorff dimension $1$.
-Since $f'$ satisfies Luzin N property, we have $f'(I\setminus A)$ has Lebesgue measure zero.
-Notice that $f$ is non-linear and $f'$ is non-constant, so Darboux's theorem implies that $f'(I)$ is a non-degenerated interval.
-Therefore $f'(A)$ has positive Lebesgue measure and so it has Hausdorff dimension $1$. \end{proof}
+\begin{proof} By Theorem~\ref{TC2}, it is enough to check that for any full Lebesgue outer measure set $A \subset I$, the set $F'(A)$ has Hausdorff dimension $1$.
+Let $f=F'$.
+Let $H$ be an arbitrary Borel set such that $f(A)\subset H$.
+Since $f$ is a derivative, it is a Borel function, so $f^{-1}(H)$ is a Borel set.
+Using that $A$ has full Lebesgue outer measure in $I$ and $A\subset f^{-1}(H)\subset I$, we obtain that $f^{-1}(H)$ has full Lebesgue measure in $I$.
+Therefore $f^{-1}(f(I)\setminus H)=I\setminus f^{-1}(H)$ has Lebesgue measure zero.
+Since $f=F'$ satisfies Luzin N property, we have that $f(I)\setminus H$ has Lebesgue measure zero.
+Notice that $F$ is non-linear and $f=F'$ is non-constant, so Darboux's theorem implies that $f(I)$ is a non-degenerate interval.
+Therefore $H$ has positive Lebesgue measure.
+Since $H$ was an arbitrary Borel set that contains $F'(A)$, this implies that $F'(A)$ has Hausdorff dimension $1$. \end{proof}

-Since differentiable functions satisfy the \emph{Luzin N property}, we get the following.
+Since differentiable functions satisfy the \emph{Luzin N property} and twice-differentiable functions are locally Lipschitz, we get the following.

-\begin{cor} Let $f$ be a non-linear twice differentiable real valued function on an interval.
-The union of any set of lines which covers the graph of f has Hausdorff dimension $2$. \end{cor}
+\begin{cor} Let $F$ be a non-linear twice-differentiable real-valued function on $[0,1]$.
+The union of any set of lines which covers the graph of $F$ has Hausdorff dimension $2$. \end{cor}

 We can extend this result to curves in the plane, and even in higher dimension.
+Recall that a parametrized differentiable curve is called \emph{regular} if its derivative is nowhere zero.